Book a Course

 Your Safety and Sea Survival Certificate will be issued following completion of both eLearning and practical drills.

-- Email us a copy of your completed Theory Assessment (either prior or after your practical component)
+• Email us a copy of your completed Theory Assessment (either prior to or after your practical component)

-- PSS advises Australian Sailing of your completion of both parts of the course
+• PSS will advise Australian Sailing of your completion of both parts of the course

 THE SAFETY AND SEA SURVIVAL CERTIFICATE IS ISSUED BY AUSTRALIAN SAILING.
 Please check your inbox and junk mail for their email.
 Alternatively, access your Certificate by logging into your Australian Sailing account here.